blmage/duolingo-tts-controls/README.md

 ### Keyboard shortcuts

-The currently selected control panel is identifiable by the keyboard icon that is added next to its buttons:
+The selected control panel is identifiable by the keyboard icon that is added next to its buttons:

 <p float="left">
   <img src="https://raw.githubusercontent.com/blmage/duolingo-tts-controls/assets_v2/selected_controls_icon.png" width="150" />